Rafael Nadal Hair Transplant Story: Success or Failure?

 Nadal’s hair looks strong, healthy, and thick in the below picture from the 2020 French Open final.

 It may be that he wears his hair in a slightly different style than before to cover the thinning more effectively — a common technique that countless men use.
-But pictures like these suggest that the hair restoration procedure rumours could be true.
+But this Rafael Nadal new hair photo suggests that the hair restoration surgery rumours could be true.

-Nadal hair rumours: Did he really have a second transplant?
+Rafael Nadal hair transplant rumours: Did he have a second procedure?

-Rumours about a second Rafael Nadal hair transplant have circulated online, but there’s no evidence to suggest they’re accurate.
+Rumours about a second Rafael Nadal’s hair transplant have circulated online, but there’s no evidence to suggest they’re accurate.

 Patients are sure to be disappointed if their hair loss persists after they hope that a hair transplant will permanently restore their growth, and this may be a possibility for some men affected by male pattern baldness (though certain health conditions and medications may be the cause too).